zethkane/SQL.BuildAndDestroy/README.md

 ## Creating databases

-Write the correct SQL statement to create a new database called myNewDB.
+Write the correct SQL statement to create a new database called **myNewDB**.

 *(Add your query to the file exercise1.sql)*

 ## Deleting databases

-Write the correct SQL statement to delete a database named myNewDB.
+Write the correct SQL statement to delete a database named **myNewDB**.

 *(Add your query to the file exercise2.sql)*